ASgoPew/LuaPlugin/README.md

 ## About
 This plugin allows you to use Lua for writing and executing scripts for your TShock server.
 You can also run scripts from console or chat for debug purposes.
+Lua is a very fast, powerful and flexible scripting language.
+It is one of the fastest scripting languages in the world!
+Although lua can be multi-threaded this plugin provides single-threaded lua only.

 ## Installing
 This plugin is for TShock version 4.3.26 and uses Newtonsoft.Json version 10.